init-place/iplace/proto/README.md

 # Maintaining Initia Proto Files

-All of the Initia proto files are defined here.
-This folder should be synced regularly with buf.build/initia-labs/initia regularly by a maintainer by running `buf push` in this folder.
+All of the init.place proto files are defined here.
+This folder should be synced regularly with buf.build/init-place/iplace regularly by a maintainer by running `buf push` in this folder.

 User facing documentation should not be placed here but instead goes in